 Joseph was sold out for shekels of silver like Yeshua was.
 Keep in mind, silver represents redemption.
 Gen. 37:25 "Then some Midianite traders passed by, so they pulled him up and lifted Joseph out of the pit, and sold him to the Ishmaelite's for twenty shekels of silver.
 Thus they brought Joseph into Egypt." (see also Gen. 37:26 & 39:1).
+Matt.
+26:15 "and said, "What are you willing to give me if I turn Yeshua over to you?"
+They counted out thirty silver coins and gave them to Y'hudah."
 Joseph was sold for a price by his own brothers, just as Yeshua was sold for a price by Judas for 30 shekels.

 Ps.
 105:17 He sent a man before them, Joseph, who was sold as a slave."
-Yeshua the Messiah was also rejected by His brethren and countryman.

-8 Joseph's identity stolen
+B Joseph's identity stolen

 Josephs identity was hidden for about thirteen years, just as Yeshua's true identity was not revealed until He was considered in His thirteenth year.
-(In the mid east ones year of age is considered to be of the nest year.
+(In the mid east ones year of age is considered to be of the next year.
 Example: When a child turns twelve, the day after his twelfth birthday he is considered in his thirteenth year).
 Joseph was tested for thirteen years.
 He had no like minded friends or family to fellowship with in the pagan land.
 That should be familiar to anyone who has come to learn the truth of the Torah.